George scores 33 points, Clippers snap Suns’ winning streak

+LOS ANGELES (AP) — When Paul George and Kawhi Leonard are both healthy, they are one of the most difficult duos to stop in the NBA.
+The Los Angeles Clippers superstars showed that again Thursday night.

-LOS ANGELES (AP) — Paul George scored 33 points, Kawhi Leonard added 27 and the Los Angeles Clippers beat the Phoenix Suns 113-103 on Thursday night in a matchup of two of the top teams in the Western Conference.
+George scored 33 points and Leonard added 27 in the Clippers’ 113-103 victory over the Phoenix Suns in a physical matchup between two of the top teams in the Western Conference.

+The game carried a playoff intensity, but the officials tried to reign things back in during the second half.
+There were three technical fouls, two flagrant fouls and a pair of ejections in the final 24 minutes.

+“We competed and fought.
+It was chippy, but that is going to happen and I’m OK with it,” Clippers coach Tyronn Lue said.
+“We brought the physicality in the second half after they did that in the second quarter.
+We answered the challenge.”

+The Clippers (35-18) are 4 1/2 games behind Utah for the top spot in the Western Conference, but are now within two games of Phoenix for second.
+Even more important, LA is assured of taking the season series from the Suns, which would give it a key tiebreaker if both teams would tie at the end of the regular season.

+Phoenix (36-15) was coming off a big overtime win against Utah on Wednesday, but fell 2 1/2 games behind the Jazz after they beat Portland.

 George was 7 of 9 from 3-point range in 30 minutes in his eighth 30-point game of the season.
-His season high of 39 points was against Phoenix on Jan.
-3. The Clippers made 18 3-pointers, which is the 12th time this season they have made 18 or more in a game.
+The Clippers made 18 3-pointers, which is the 12th time this season they have made 18 or more in a game.

+“We focused on us.
+They can do the chirping, but I stayed in my zone,” George said.
+“Tonight was a fun matchup and we appreciate the challenge.”

-Leonard scored 19 points in the second half to help the Clippers end of the Suns’ winning streak at seven.
+Leonard scored 19 points in the second half to help the Clippers end the Suns’ winning streak at seven.

 Los Angeles trailed 67-61 with eight minutes remaining in the third quarter before coming back with an 8-2 run to tie it.

-LA led 83-81 at the end of the third quarter before opening the fourth with a 10-2 run to seize control.
-Its largest lead was 16 points late in the fourth.
+It led 83-81 at the end of the third quarter before opening the fourth with a 10-2 run to seize control.
+The Clippers’ largest lead was 16 points late in the fourth.

+“This is what I play the game for.
+I enjoy the aggressiveness,” Leonard said.

-Rajon Rondo, who was acquired from Atlanta near the deadline, added 15 points for the Clippers, who are 5-2 during a season-long, nine-game homestand.
-Even more important, they are assured of taking the season series from the Suns, which would give them a key tiebreaker if both teams would tie at the end of the regular season.
+Rajon Rondo, acquired from Atlanta near the deadline, added 15 points for the Clippers, who are 5-2 during a season-long, nine-game homestand.

-Phoenix, which was coming off a big overtime victory over NBA-leading Utah on Wednesday night, didn’t have enough down the stretch.
+Phoenix didn’t have enough down the stretch.
 Devin Booker led the way with 24 points, and Mikal Bridges had 20.

-The Suns made 27 of their first 40 shots but were 9 of 31 after their hot start.
-They were 1 1/2 games behind Utah, but the Jazz’s 19-point win over Portland puts them down 2 1/2 for the conference’s top spot.
+The Suns made 27 of their first 40 shots, but were 9 of 31 after their hot start.

+“To go to overtime on Wednesday against Utah and then play the Clippers is not the best scenario for any team.
+We weren’t lethargic, we just didn’t have the legs,” Phoenix coach Monty Williams said.
+“Those are the kind of games and emotions you have to deal with.
+We were tired, especially in the second half.”

 EARLY NIGHT